MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/qsort-s.md

 The array is sorted in increasing order, as defined by the comparison function.
 To sort an array in decreasing order, reverse the sense of "greater than" and "less than" in the comparison function.

-If invalid parameters are passed to the function, the invalid parameter handler is invoked, as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).
+If invalid parameters are passed to the function, the invalid parameter handler is invoked, as described in [Parameter validation](../parameter-validation.md).
 If execution is allowed to continue, then the function returns and **errno** is set to **EINVAL**.
-For more information, see [errno, _doserrno, _sys_errlist, and _sys_nerr](../../c-runtime-library/errno-doserrno-sys-errlist-and-sys-nerr.md).
+For more information, see [errno, _doserrno, _sys_errlist, and _sys_nerr](../errno-doserrno-sys-errlist-and-sys-nerr.md).

 By default, this function's global state is scoped to the application.
 To change this behavior, see [Global state in the CRT](../global-state.md).

-### Error Conditions
+### Error conditions

 |key|base|compare|num|width|errno|
 |---------|----------|-------------|---------|-----------|-----------|